pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 ## Normalising Case

 This is just a fancy way of saying convert all your text to lowercase.
 If using Tf-IDF `Hello` and `hello` are two different tokens.
 This has the side effect of reducing the total size of the vocabulary, or corpus, and some knowledge will be lost such as Apple the company versus eating an apple.
 In all cases you should consider if each of these actions actually make sense to the text analysis you are performing.
 If you are not sure, or you want to see the impact of a particular cleaning technique try the before and after text to see which approach gives you a more predictive model.
-Sometimes, in text mining, there are multiple right answers.
+Sometimes, in text mining, there are multiple different ways of achieving one's goal, and this is not limited to text mining as it is the same for standardisation in normal Machine Learning.

 <a name="remove-punctuation"></a>

-## Remove All Punctuation
+## Remove Punctuation

-Punctuation doesn't bring anything to the table when text mining so just remove it all.
-In fact sentence structure and word order is irrelevant when using TF-IDF.
-Word of caution though.
-If you are also going to remove URLs and Email addresses you might want to the do that before removing punctuation characters otherwise they'll be a bit hard to identify.
+When a bag of word approach, like described above is used, punctuation can be removed as sentence structure and word order is irrelevant when using TF-IDF.
+Some words of caution though.
+Punctuation can be vital when doing sentiment analysis or other NLP task so understand your requirements.
+Also, if you are also going to remove URL's and Email addresses you might want to the do that before removing punctuation characters otherwise they'll be a bit hard to identify.
 Another consideration is hashtags which you might want to keep so you may need a rule to remove `#` unless it is the first character of the token.

 <a name="stop-words"></a>

 ## Stop Words

 [Stop Words](https://en.wikipedia.org/wiki/Stop_word) are the most commonly used words in a language.
 You could consider them the glue that binds the important words into a sentence together.
 Sample stop words are `I, me, you, is, are, was` etc. Removing stop words have the advantage of reducing the size of your corpus and your model will also train faster which is great for tasks like Classification or Spam Filtering.
+Removing stop words also has the advantage of reducing the noise signal ratio as we don't want to analyse stop words because they are very unlikely to contribute to the classification task.
 However, another word or warning.
 If you are doing sentiment analysis consider these two sentences:

 * _this movie was not good_
 * _movie good_